aussierobots/ublox_dgnss/TOML_PARAMETER_IMPLEMENTATION.md

    - Need to ensure correct path setup for `libublox_ubx_msgs__rosidl_generator_c.so`

 3. **UbxTransceiver Implementation**
-   - Current implementation is a simplified mock implementation
-   - Need to implement full functionality for production use
+   - ✅ Implemented a full-featured `RealUsbTransceiver` class that provides real functionality
+   - ✅ Proper message framing, checksums, and acknowledgments are now implemented
+   - ✅ Integrated with USB communication and fixed all memory management issues

 ## Next Steps

 1. **Verify UbxCfgHandler Integration**
-   - Test the integration between UbloxDGNSSNode and UbxCfgHandler
+   - ✅ Integration between UbloxDGNSSNode and UbxCfgHandler has been verified
-   - Verify that device type parameters are correctly passed and applied
+   - ✅ Device type parameters are correctly passed and applied
-   - Test the parameter callback system for handling device type changes
+   - ✅ Parameter callback system for handling device type changes is working properly

 2. **Implement Full UbxTransceiver Functionality**
-   - Revisit the SimpleUbxTransceiver implementation to add real functionality
+   - ✅ Implemented a full-featured `RealUsbTransceiver` class that provides real functionality
-   - Transition from mock implementation to a fully functional implementation
+   - ✅ Transitioned from mock implementation to a fully functional implementation
-   - Consider refactoring UsbUbxTransceiver to properly implement the UbxTransceiver interface
+   - ✅ Proper USB communication with frame parsing, checksums, and ACK/NAK handling

 3. **Finalize TOML Conversion**
    - Verify all JSON configuration files have been converted to TOML format